zia-ahmad457/Credit-Card-Fraud-Detection/README.md

 -   **Encoding Categorical Variables:** I checked for categorical variables and encoded them if present.
 In this case, there were no categorical variables that required encoding.

 -   **Scaling Numerical Features:** I scaled the numerical features to ensure that they have similar scales, which is important for many machine learning algorithms.
 This helps the model to perform better and converge faster.
+Only "Time" and "Amount" columns needed scaling.
+Rest of the columns were already scaled.

 ### 2. Handling Class Imbalance

 Class imbalance is a common issue in fraud detection datasets, as the majority of transactions are legitimate, while only a small portion are fraudulent.
 To address this problem, I used the Synthetic Minority Over-sampling Technique (SMOTE) to oversample the minority class (fraudulent transactions).
 This method generated synthetic data points to balance the class distribution.
+After Over sampling the minority class, we got **283823** new Samples which means now we have overall **568630** Samples.

 ### 3. Data Splitting